timothyandrew/gh-stack/README.md

 This is a quick summary of the strategy the `autorebase` subcommand uses:

 1. Find the `merge_base` between the local branch of the first PR in the stack and the branch it merges into (usually `develop`).
 This forms the boundary for the initial cherry-pick.
+This is a heuristic and is not suitable for all situations, especially when changes have already been pushed or PRs are merged directly on GitHub.
+Accept an explicit boundary for the initial cherry-pick to avoid ambiguity here.
 2. Check out the commit/ref that the first PR in the stack merges into (usually `develop`).
 We're going to cherry-pick the entire stack onto this commit.
 3. Cherry-pick all commits from the first PR (stopping at the cherry-pick boundary calculated in 1.) onto `HEAD`.
 4. Move the _local_ branch for the first PR so it points at `HEAD`.